 Streets are quite disorganized, so buses normally stop and block drivers who are behind them.
 Do not drive behind buses on your route.
 This will take a LOT longer.
 Much like the narrowing street instances above, try to keep to the left as much as possible.
 Return To Contents

 Probably one of the biggest challenges to driving in Costa Rica is the lack of signposting.
 Some areas do have appropriate and consistent signs, but many others do not.
 Do not expect all street signs to be perfect — some may even be hand-made.
-A GPS unit in your car, our new WazePhone, or the combination together will aid in your navigational needs.
+To help you along, one of our new WazePhones will aid in your navigational needs.
 Return To Contents

 Some drivers are friendlier than others, but most will follow these steps.
 When you need another driver to give you some space or let you through, it is common to establish eye contact and make a hand gesture.
 If there’s a passenger with you; they can help by lowering the window and waving to the other driver, so they’ll let you merge.
 Don’t forget to gesture a friendly "Thanks!" afterwards.
 Return To Contents